-Each indicator contributes a percentage towards an institution’s final score.
+Within the five areas, each performance indicator contributes a percentage towards an institution’s final score.
+Let’s have a look at what they are.

 Teaching reputation: 15%